-GDPR has placed renewed focus on the issue of information security, and the potential impact of a data breach on involved organisations.
+GDPR has placed renewed focus on the issue of information security, and the potential impact and cost of a data breach on involved organisations.

 Obviously, a data breach can have substantial financial consequences.
 Depending on the severity of the GDPR infringement, administrative fines can reach up to €20 million, or 4% of annual global turnover, whichever is higher.
 Plus, it also leaves you liable to pay damages to individuals or businesses as a result of the breach.